t1/junit-5-structure-demo/README.md

 This is, too, code duplication that has a potential to become harmful when the test code base gets big.
 In this carefully crafted example, we have a very symmetric set of three `when...` methods we want to call;
 this not always the case, so it's not something you'll be doing with every test class.
 But it's good to know the technique, just in case.
-Let's first have a look at how it works:
+Let's have a look at how it works.

 We can extract an abstract class `WhenParseAllFirstAndSingle` to contain the three test methods, that delegate the actual verification to abstract `verify...` methods.